clstmbrly/Practice-Testing-Area/fpki_crawler_howto.md

 * **Certificates Found with Validated Chains to COMMON Policy, Not Found through AIA &mdash;** All certificates with validated paths to COMMON found by using Java Development Kit (JDK) Public Key Infrastructure for X.509 Certificates (PKIX) and the certificate policies to which they validate.  <!--Is the JDX PKIX method superior (since it is mentioned)?
 Does it find certificate information that the other method(s) don't?
 What is the methods for finding parts 1 and 3 certificates?-->

-* **Certificates Found with NO Validated Chains to COMMON Policy &mdash;** All certificates that have **NO** validated path to COMMON (via AIA and SIA extensions).
+* **Certificates Found with NO Validated Chains to COMMON Policy &mdash;** All certificates found through AIA and SIA extensions that have **NO** validated path to COMMON.
 Only the certificate information is listed.
-These tend to be cross-certificates issued to the FPKI that allow a partner PKI to use of its own root CA as the trust anchor instead of COMMON.<!--Explain how cross-certificates can be issued to the whole FPKI itself.
-Meaning is cross-certificates between FPKI CAs and partner PKI CAs?--> These tend to be cross-certified FPKI and partner PKI certificates.
-In these cased, the partner PKI is allowed to use its own root CA as its trust anchor instead of COMMON. <!--Why is "via AIA and SIA extensions" mentioned for this list but not for the other 2?
-Aren't AIAs and SIAs searched for all 3 lists?
+These tend to be cross-certificates issued to FPKI <!--CAs?--> that allow a partner PKI to use its own Root CA as the trust anchor instead of COMMON.

 * **All Certificates &mdash;** All certificates, regardless of whether or not they have validated paths to COMMON.